A Clinical Review of Antipsychotic Withdrawal:

 8. Overactive Alpha adrenergic receptors: Magnolia Bark Extract or Magnolia Stress Aid (Energy Tools), decreasing stress with meditation or EFT technique.

 With regard to glandular support, I usually pay attention to supporting the liver with liver extract, and the pineal gland, with pineal glandular support.
+For some patients, glandular support for the kidneys is critical.
+I am careful with adrenal and thyroid support, since these glandulars can cause increased anxiety for patients, though they can help with energy and stress resilience when the right products are chosen.

 With nutritional support, I provide highly absorbable supplements to help the patient exceed their daily nutritional needs.
 If the patient meet their daily nutritional needs, their nutritional health stays the same the next day.
 If they exceed their nutritional needs, they will have the extra nutritional support they need to move the body towards healing.